Sweet chestnut of Mount Tota

-Sweet chest of Mount Tota (Tota Dağı Anadolu Kestanesi) is an old chest tree in Isparta Province, western Turkey.
+Sweet chestnut of Mount Tota (Tota Dağı Anadolu Kestanesi) is an old chestnut tree in Isparta Province, western Turkey.
 It is a registered natural monument of the country.

 The chestnut tree is located on Mount Tota at Kasımlar village in Sütçüler district of Isparta Province.
-It is a sweet chest (Castanea sativa).
+It is a sweet chestnut (Castanea sativa).
 The tree is 12 m high, has a circumference of 3.10 m at 1 m diameter.
 Its age is dated to be about 190 years old.

 The tree was registered a natural monument on September 6, 2002.
 The protected area of the plant covers 1000 m2.